mpsitech/The-Whiznium-Documentation/setup.md

 ./setup_base.sh
 ```

-- when the MariaDB configuration file shows, make sure that in "Fine Tuning" section the following are present
+- when the MariaDB configuration file shows, make sure that in "Fine Tuning" section the following are present:
 ```
 max_connections = 1000000
 max_prepared_stmt_count = 1048576